taurusilver7/instagram-2.0/README.md

 Using React-JS, Next-JS with Taliwind Css framework to build a instagram clone to instant message and attachments.

-> The application runs on help with recoil and next Authbuild.
+> The application runs on help with recoil and custom nextAuth and firebase V9.

 # Next.js + Tailwind CSS Example